weighted-model-integration/pywmi/README.md

     pysmt-install --msat  # example to install mathsat, more solvers are available

-Make sure that when you use pywmi, the SMT solvers are on your path.
+For older versions of PySMT (older than version 0.8), you have to make sure that when you use pywmi, the SMT solvers are on your path.
 The pysmt-install tool can show you the necessary commands.

     pysmt-install --env